avocode/react-shortcuts/README.md

   of the component.
 - `global`: bool
   - Use this when you have some global app wide shortcuts like `CMD+Q`.
+- `isolate`: bool
+  - Use this when a child component has React's key handler (onKeyUp, onKeyPress, onKeyDown).
+Otherwise, React Shortcuts stops propagation of that event due to nature of event delegation that React uses internally.

 ## Thanks, Atom